Connectedness properties and splittings of groups with isolated flats

 Our goal for the rest of this section is to prove the following proposition.

 \begin{prop} Let $G$ be a one-ended group acting geometrically on a $\CAT(0)$ space with isolated flats.
-Assume $G$ does not split over any peripheral subgroup.
+Assume $G$ is atomic.
 Then $\boundary X$ is weakly locally connected at any point in the boundary of any flat. \end{prop}

 The proof of Proposition~\ref{prop:FlatLC} depends on three lemmas.
 Before discussing the lemmas, we outline the broad strategy that leads to the proof.
 Recall that $\boundary X = \bar\Upsilon$ is similar in many ways to $\bar{F}$.
 We know that $\bar{F}$ is locally connected at each point $\xi \in \boundary F$ by Proposition~\ref{prop:BarXLC}.
-In order to prove that $\bar\Upsilon$ is also locally connected at $\xi$, we will describe a procedure for transferring small connected neighborhoods of $\xi$ from $\bar{F}$ to $\bar\Upsilon$, which is valid when $G$ does not split over peripheral subgroups.
+In order to prove that $\bar\Upsilon$ is also locally connected at $\xi$, we will describe a procedure for transferring small connected neighborhoods of $\xi$ from $\bar{F}$ to $\bar\Upsilon$, which is valid when $G$ does not peripherally split.

-The one-ended and ``no peripheral splitting'' hypotheses imply that $\Upsilon$ is connected.
+The atomic hypothesis implies that $\Upsilon$ is connected.